mouse-reeve/kyranides/00_title.md

 Herbs, Fishes, Beasts and Birds._

 A
-Work much sought for by the Leanred, but seen by few; said to have been in the Vatican-Library in _Rome_; but not to be found there, nor in all the Famous
+Work much sought for by the Learned, but seen by few; said to have been in the Vatican-Library in _Rome_; but not to be found there, nor in all the Famous